Visit Haute-Savoie in 7 days

 End of day and night in Annecy, the pearl of the lake

-In late afternoon, take the road towards Annecy, about 50 minutes from La Clusaz via Thônes.
-Descending into the valley, the mountains gradually give way to the turquoise waters of the lake, for an end of day as poetic as relaxing.
+In late afternoon, take the road to Annecy, about 50 minutes from La Clusaz via Thônes.
+Descending through the valley, the mountains gently give way to the turquoise waters of the lake, for an end of day as poetic as it is relaxing.

 Once in Annecy:

-• Evening walk in the old town of Annecy: canals, arcades, cobbled alleys, and pastel facades
+• Evening walk in old Annecy: canals, arcades, cobbled alleys, and pastel facades

 • Dinner on a terrace by the Thiou canal or on the lake quays

-• Check-in at a hotel, guest room or aparthotel in the center or with a lake view
+• Stay in a hotel, guest room, or aparthotel in the center or with lake view

-Practical advice: if you are visiting during the summer season, book your accommodation in advance – Annecy is very popular.
+Practical tip: if you’re visiting in summer, book your accommodation in advance – Annecy is very popular.

-Good plans for the evening in Annecy’s old town
+Good plans for the evening in Annecy old town

 After a day on mountain roads, nothing beats an evening in Annecy to combine relaxation, gastronomy, and romantic atmosphere.
 Here are some suggestions to fully enjoy the old town at dusk: